 Home Energy Score

 Home Energy Score is a home rating system that generates a "score" between 1 and 10.
 The score indicates how efficient a home is compared to comparable-sized homes.
 Home Energy Score was developed by the U.S. Department of Energy and draws data from homes all over the Country.
-In the Bay Area, the Bay Area Regional Energy Network provides a $250 rebate for each home scored.
 Home Scores provide homeowners with valuable information on their how efficient their home is and what steps can be taking to improve efficiency and comfort.

 Whether your client is buying or selling their home, making energy efficient improvements can be a great value add to a property.
 On top of lower utility costs, improving a home's efficiency can improve the level of comfort (by adding insulation and eliminating drafts), improve air quality (by sealing/replacing ducts), and give your clients the peace of mind that they are lowering their greenhouse gas emissions.
-The Energy Upgrade California™ Home Upgrade rebate program is a great resource for homeowners looking to make efficiency improvements.
-Right now, homeowners can take advantage of up to $6,800 in rebates and receive free technical support through the third-party Home Upgrade Advisor service.
+The Bay Area Regional Energy Network (BayREN) Home+ program provides rebates and no-cost technical support for homeowners that make energy efficiency improvements.
+Eligible projects include insulation upgrades, air sealing, HVAC upgrades, duct system repairs and replacement, smart thermostat installs, and water heater upgrades.

-The Home Upgrade Advisor service is a free
+The Home Energy Advisor service is a free

 "Welcome to Your Home" Kit